ProtoMTG/ProtoMTG/README.md

 ### ProtoMTG

-This is the repository of our work "ProtoMTG: Prototypical Multi-Task Learning for Generating Immunohistochemical Images from DAPI Staining of Nuclei"
+This is the repository of "ProtoMTG: Prototypical Multi-Task Learning for Generating Immunohistochemical Images from DAPI Staining of Nuclei"

 <!--
 **ProtoMTG/ProtoMTG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.